MicrosoftDocs/SupportArticles-docs/support/browsers/permission-denied-read-location-object.md

 To resolve this problem, use any of the following methods:

 > [!NOTE]
-> The following methods are based on the sample that is mentioned in the "More Information" section of this article.
+> The following methods are based on the sample that is mentioned in the _[Steps to reproduce the behavior](#steps-to-reproduce-the-behavior-anchor)_ section of this article.
 Therefore, the code and the file names in these methods may differ from your code and from your file names.

 - Hard code a proxy server in the Proxy server settings of Internet Explorer instead of using an automatic configuration script, and then press F5 to refresh the HTA in the browser.
 - Use a host name instead of a Fully Qualified Domain Name (FQDN) to access the path to the HTA.